CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 After realising using Tech Hub as an invocation name led to problems, such as clashing intents with the invocation name, we changed the invocation name to 'Phoenix'.

+Moreover, we performed tests on the intents using an actual Alexa device.
+The majority of the intents we tested were successful.
+Our plan now is to fix to non-working intents.
+Also as we were using the alexa device, we realised our intents did not 'flow' as naturally as human speech.
+Thus we now planning on adding more utterances and keep sessions open to allow a more conversational experienc.